Marija Aušrinė Pavilionienė

 Marija Aušrinė Pavilionienė (née Aušrinė; born 6 April 1944) is a Lithuanian philologist, professor, human rights activist, feminist writer and politician.
-She was a member of Seimas from 2009 to 2016 as a member of the Social Democratic Party, having previously been a member from 2004 to 2008 representing the Liberal Democratic Party.
+She was a member of Seimas from 2009 to 2016 as a member of the Social Democratic Party, having previously represented the Liberal Democratic Party as a member from 2004 to 2008.

 Marija Aušrinė was born in Kaunas to a family of actors, including Vladas Fedotas-Sipavičius and Jadvyga Ramanauskaitė.
 She graduated from the 23rd Vilnius School.
-In 1967 she graduated from Vilnius State University, continuing her studies in American literature problems.
-In 1977 she maintained a thesis for a PhD degree in philology in Taras Shevchenko National University of Kyiv.
+In 1967, she graduated from Vilnius State University, continuing her studies in American literature problems.
+In 1977, she completed a PhD in philology from Taras Shevchenko National University of Kyiv.

 Her husband Rolandas Pavilionis was a Member of the European Parliament and had been a dean of Vilnius University from 1990 to 2000.
-The two had two sons, one of whom is an ambassador to the United States.
+The two have two sons, one of whom is an ambassador to the United States.

 Political activism and scientific work

-Marija Aušrinė Pavilionienė is one of the most well-known LGBT rights activists in Lithuania, the chairman of ad hoc Group of Seimas Members for Equality.
+Marija Aušrinė Pavilionienė is one of the most well-known LGBT rights activists in Lithuania, and the chairman of ad hoc Group of Seimas Members for Equality.
 She is also a prominent feminist thinker and occasionally publishes articles about gender issues.

-Pavilionienė was a member of the Groups of Seimas concerning human rights in Tibet and Belarus while in her first term in Seimas.
+Pavilionienė was a member of the Groups of Seimas concerning human rights in Tibet and Belarus during her first term in Seimas.